Skip to content

 Урмила Матондкар乌尔米拉.马东卡

 Urmila Matondkar is an Indian actor, best known for Tamil cinema.
 Urmila Matondkar began their career in 1983 and has been a prominent figure in the industry for over 43 years.
-With over 60 credits to their name and an average audience rating of 6.0, Urmila Matondkar remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Urmila Matondkar remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Urmila Matondkar's career remains one of the longest and most celebrated in Tamil cinema.

 Born